o8is/hostasis-cli/README.md

 ## Multi-Project Support

-You can manage multiple projects (websites, apps) using a single reserve key and batch by specifying a `--project` name.
+You can manage multiple projects (websites, apps) using a single vault key and batch by specifying a `--project` name.
 Each project gets its own derived feed key.

 **How it works:**
-1. Your **reserve key** pays for stamping (owns the batch)
+1. Your **vault key** pays for stamping (owns the batch)
 2. Each **project** gets a derived key for feed signing
-3. The project key is deterministically derived: `keccak256(reserveKey || projectSlug)`
+3. The project key is deterministically derived: `keccak256(vaultKey || projectSlug)`
 4. Each project has its own feed URL

 **Benefits:**